python/cpython/Doc/library/argparse.rst

 ========================= =========================================================================================================== ==================================================================================
-prog_                     The name of the program                                                                                     Defaults to ``os.path.basename(sys.argv[0])`` usage_                    The string describing the program usage description_              A brief description of what the program does.
-Displayed between the usage_ and argument help epilog_                   Additional description of the program after the argument help parents_                  A list of :class:`ArgumentParser` objects whose arguments should also be included formatter_class_          A class for customizing the help output                                                                     ``argparse.HelpFormatter`` prefix_chars_             The set of characters that prefix optional arguments                                                        Defaults to ``'-'`` fromfile_prefix_chars_    The set of characters that prefix files from which additional arguments should be read                      Defaults to ``None`` (meaning arguments will never be treated as file references) argument_default_         The global default value for arguments allow_abbrev_             Allows long options to be abbreviated if the abbreviation is unambiguous                                    ``True`` or ``False`` (default: ``True``) conflict_handler_         The strategy for resolving conflicting optionals
+prog_                     The name of the program                                                                                     Defaults to ``os.path.basename(sys.argv[0])`` usage_                    The string describing the program usage description_              A brief description of what the program does epilog_                   Additional description of the program after the argument help parents_                  A list of :class:`ArgumentParser` objects whose arguments should also be included formatter_class_          A class for customizing the help output                                                                     ``argparse.HelpFormatter`` prefix_chars_             The set of characters that prefix optional arguments                                                        Defaults to ``'-'`` fromfile_prefix_chars_    The set of characters that prefix files to read additional arguments from                                   Defaults to ``None`` (meaning arguments will never be treated as file references) argument_default_         The global default value for arguments allow_abbrev_             Allows long options to be abbreviated if the abbreviation is unambiguous                                    ``True`` or ``False`` (default: ``True``) conflict_handler_         The strategy for resolving conflicting optionals